raka747/CS7641notes/Supervised Learning 6 - Support Vector Machines.md

 \end{align}
 ```

-The first is radial kernel and the latter is a kernal that resembles a sigmoid.
-A good Kernal really allows you to capature domain knowledge.
+The first is radial kernel and the latter is a kernel that resembles a sigmoid.
+A good Kernel really allows you to capture domain knowledge.

-The **Mercer Condition** is the condition for kernal functions in that they represent distance in some way
+The **Mercer Condition** is the condition for kernel functions in that they represent distance in some way

 ## Summary